One-stop Guide for WhatsApp Quality Rating and Messaging Limits

 • It must clearly state your business’s name that a user is opting in to receive messages from

-Moreover, if you’re trying to get the customers to reply to a question or take a certain action like visiting your website, send them interactive messages with buttons.
+Moreover, if you’re trying to get the customers to reply to a question or take a certain action like visiting your website, send them interactive message templates with buttons.
 Buttons help them reply to you easily by selecting an option or viewing your website with just a click.
-This way, they are less likely to view your message as spam.
-There is more information on interactive messages in All About Interactive WhatsApp Message Templates.

 Here are some tips for giving customers an excellent opt-out experience:

-• Honor all opt-out requests: Make sure you don’t send any promotional messages to the customers from any of your phone numbers after their opt-out.
+• Honor all opt-out requests: Make sure you only communicate with customers who opt-in to receive your messages and don’t send any promotional messages from any of your phone numbers after their opt-out.

 • Send a confirmation message to those who opt out: Let them know you won’t send them any promotional messages.